'Devastating': Uninspired Canada upset by Latvia in a shootout at world juniors - Sports

 OTTAWA — Dave Cameron stepped in front of the microphones and tried to spin what had just unfolded.

-A parade of Canadian players then proceeded to tow the company line after a jaw-dropping loss at the world junior hockey championship.
+A parade of Canadian players followed their head coach, toeing the company line after a jaw-dropping loss at the world junior hockey championship.

 Eriks Mateiko scored the only goal of the shootout Friday as Latvia stunned an alarmingly uninspired Canada 3-2 in the powerhouse nation's backyard.